Table of Contents

 Clean up your header

 Businesses need to be smart while setting up their Wix website.
 It is easy to get carried away with the freedom to customize their site.
 The header, for example, needs to be simple.
-The logo and business name or taglines are enough description.
+The logo and business name or taglines are enough descriptions.
 Adding other items to the header is bad design and results in a slower page load.

 Optimizing page speed for Shopify page

 Launching a Shopify store is easy.
 In fact, most articles will promise an increase in sales with Shopify and sell the idea using simple instructions.
 We appreciate such pieces of information in addition to the fast-loading pages.
 There are a few things one can do to increase their Shopify store pages:

 After using performance analysis tools such as PageSpeed insights, it is now time to take action.
 Many Shopify users are on their phones and will search for items and make purchases from handheld devices, hence any business on Shopify will be required to use AMP for fast pages.

 Shopify apps like FireAmp make store pages lightning fast on mobile phones.
 Building accelerated mobile pages is the way to go for your Shopify business.

 Choosing a theme

 Another element to consider when choosing a theme is how responsive they are.
 The theme of choice needs to detect whichever device customers are using in order to offer better image resolutions and so on.
 Be sure to keep the theme up-to-date.